PGL50/Final-Project/README.md

 -   Team assessment
     -   The people on the team were very friendly and respectful of each other.
 We are connected on LinkedIn now and I hope for future connections to see how people are progressing in their careers after this bootcamp.
     - It was difficult when one person dropped out without any notice but it was understandable with their personal issues.
 I think people really need to have completed most of the Challenges.
 It was hard with someone who was really far behind in the course work.
     -   I honestly was dreading the final project for most of the class since it was a group project.
-As  much as I wasnted to do an individual project, I had a great experience with the group.
+As  much as I wanted to do an individual project, I had a great experience with the group.
 -   Summary of the Project
+    - This goal of this project was to compare the performance of supervised machine learning models.
+Red and white wine ratings data sets were obtained from kaggle.com.
+Each data set had eleven physiochemical measurements in wine and quality ratings are the outcome.
+The quality ratings (0-10) were recoded into a binary outcome Good vs Not good wine.
+Good was defined as >= 7 and Not good was <7.
+The data were scaled using the Standard Scaler with mean=0 and standard deviation=1.
+Scaling the data makes the models comparable.
+Two over sampling and one under sampling techniques were used to address imbalanced sample.
+A train and test data set was created to use in each model.